GDPRtest001/mobileAppAutomation/README.md

 # mobileAppAutomation
-This git repository is created for the mobile application automation prototype creation.
+This git repository is created for the mobile application automation prototype development.